Neutrinoless $\beta\beta$-Decay in DCEQTDA: Numerical Results and Discussion

-In the lower part of Table \ref{T4} are presented the $ 0\nu ee$-capture NMEs for the $\J^+_f=0^+_{1,2}$ final states in $^{124}$Te, evaluated with 7 and 9 single-particle levels, obtainig quite similar results.
-In both cases, they are noticeably smaller than our $ 0\nu\b\b^-$-decay NMEs for $^{76}$Se.
+In Fig. \ref{F3} we compare our $pn$-QRPA and DCEQTDA calculations for the ground-state $0\nu\b\b$, and $0\nu ee$ NMEs, performed with the same residual interaction and identical nuclear model parameters.
+We also show the results of $pn$-QRPA calculations done with more realistic residual interactions, such as the Argonne V18 or CD-Bonn potentials~\cite {Sim13,Hyv15}, as well as the results of calculations with other nuclear models.

+It can be deduced that, except for $^{48}$Ca, the new DCEQTDA model produces results that are definitely smaller than the other nuclear structure models; going from $0.12$ in $^{116}$Cd to $1.7$ in $^{48}$Ca for $0\nu\b\b$ NMEs, and from $0.14$ in $^{130}$Ba to $0.33$ in $^{78}$K for $0\nu ee$ NMEs. {\it Ab-initio} calculations of $0\nu\b\b$ NMEs, ~\cite{Bel21,Bel23,Bel24} are going in the same direction, but we have no idea what the reason for this is!

-We have also performed the calculations on $^{78}$Kr and $^{130}$Ba nuclei, where the $ 0\nu ee$-capture occurs, reaching the same conclusion.
-That is, the present model says that the NMEs are about an order of magnitude smaller in the $ 0\nu ee$-capture than in the $ 0\nu\b\b^-$-decay.
-This is fully consistent with Eq. \rf{15}, but strongly disagrees with the $pn$-QRPA and IBM calculations shown in \cite[Table IV]{Bar13}.
-It should be noted that the relations \rf{15} are completely independent of the nuclear model used, and depend only on the neutron excess.
+The fact that in the DCEQTDA model says the NMEs are much more smaller in the $ 0\nu ee$-capture than in the $ 0\nu\b\b^-$-decay, is fully consistent with Eq. \rf{37}, but strongly disagrees with the $pn$-QRPA and IBM calculations, shown in \cite[Table III]{Bar13}.
+The relations \rf{37} are completely independent of the nuclear model used and depend only on the neutron excess.
+However, in making the above comparison it should be noted that, as Fig. \ref{F4} indicates, most of the transition strengths $S^{0\nu^-}_{V,A}$ are concentrated in the region of giant resonances, far from the fundamental state of the final nucleus, and that such collective states do not appear in the strengths $S^{0\nu^+}_{V,A}$.

-A more complete calculation of the $0\nu\b\b^-$ and $ 0\nu ee$ NMEs will be presented in a future article.
+A more complete analysis of the $2\nu\b\b$ NMEs is given in Table \ref{T7}, where the results for several nuclei are shown, in which double beta decay, and double electron capture processes take place.